-So instead of looking at the infinite options and feeling overwhelmed, just identify the next best action.
+So instead of looking at the infinite options and feeling overwhelmed, simply identify the next best action.
 Instead of “how do I get to Z?”, ask “where is B?”

 It really is as simple as putting one foot in front of the other.